 The Muslim majority is more divided.
 Some emphasize a common Arab identity, others prefer an Egyptian one, and still others prefer to identify with the Muslim Ummah (community of believers) as a whole.
 Many more, perhaps most, see no contradiction between the three.
-Anyhow, as in the rest of the predominantly Muslim world, religion is the most crucial aspect determining societal divisions, even if a sense of nationalism is much more deeply rooted in Egypt than it is in an overwhelming majority of other Muslim countries, maybe save for Turkey or Iran.
+Anyhow, as in the rest of the predominantly Muslim world, religion is the most crucial aspect determining societal divisions, even if a sense of nationalism is rather deeply rooted in Egypt.
 Due to its commendable past, sheer size and the dominance of the Egypt-based media and entertainment (explaining the fact why Egyptian Arabic is widely understood all throughout the Middle East and Maghreb), Egypt has always been looked up to with respect and attention by its fellow Arab countries, even those much wealthier.note

-However, Egypt, by dint of its large population (80 million out of ~200 million Arabic-speakers) and other factors, is widely considered to be the center of Arabic culture today: a very large proportion of Arabic movies, Soap Operas, music and literature come out of Egypt.
+Egypt, by dint of its large population (94 million out of ~300 million Arabic speakers) and other factors, is widely considered to be the center of Arab culture today: a very large proportion of Arab movies, Soap Operas, music and literature come out of Egypt.
 In fact, the joke in Arab high culture is that Egypt writes, Lebanon publishes, and Iraq reads.
-The cultural impact of Egypt is—or at least was—great enough to deserve two articles: one on Egyptian Culture, and one on their biggest cultural export, Egyptian Movies.
+The cultural impact of Egypt is great enough to deserve a separate articles: Egyptian Culture.

-Egypt is also a largely Muslim country (80% to 90%), and the native Coptic Christian church (a form of Oriental Orthodoxy) provides most of the rest (though the minority population has steadily shrunk since the Muslim Brotherhood took power).
-Despite what you might see in certain media, the numbers of Egyptians still worshiping Ra, Osiris and the others are not thought to be great.
+Despite what you see in the media, the numbers of Egyptians still worshiping Ra, Osiris and the others are not thought to be great.
 It's largely a Muslim country (80% to 90%) with a Coptic Christian minority.
 Those that do are probably more numerous outside of Egypt than within.